-You need a strong Request for Proposal (RFP) response process to give your team the best chance of winning a contract.
-Using VT Docs can help you respond to RFPs faster and with greater accuracy at all stages of the RFP process so you can win more bids.
+You need a strong RFP response process to give your team the best chance of winning a contract.
+Using VT Docs can help you respond to RFPs faster and with greater accuracy.
+You can use it at all stages of the RFP process to help you win more bids.

 There are many opportunities for organizations in government contracting.
 But the RFP response process can seem overwhelming.
 And if you’re a smaller business, you may feel that you can’t throw your hat in the ring.
 Meaning businesses that could be enjoying long-term, profitable relationships with a reliable government customer lose out on potential opportunities.